funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 ### Comics

+- [Economix](http://economixcomix.com/) - Economix is a graphic novel that explains the economy.
+Economix gives the whole story of the economy, from the rise of capitalism to Occupy Wall Street.
+[TTP](http://economixcomix.com/home/tpp/), [Net-Neutrality](http://economixcomix.com/home/net-neutrality/)
-- [pbfcomics](http://pbfcomics.com/) - The Perry Bible Fellowship ran weekly in many newspapers between 2004 and 2007, including The New York Press, The Baltimore City Paper, and the UK Guardian.
+- [PBF Comics](http://pbfcomics.com/) - The Perry Bible Fellowship ran weekly in many newspapers between 2004 and 2007, including The New York Press, The Baltimore City Paper, and the UK Guardian.
 During that time, it also won the Ignatz, Harvey, and Eisner awards.
 [The Jubilee](http://pbfcomics.com/270/)
-- [smbc-comics](http://www.smbc-comics.com/) - One of my favorite: [Superman](http://www.smbc-comics.com/?id=2305)
+- [SMBC-comics](http://www.smbc-comics.com/) - One of my favorite: [Superman](http://www.smbc-comics.com/?id=2305)

 ### Jokes